nilsmartel/string/README.md

-    split       Split up a string by a separator and print the parts on separate lines substr      Extract a part of a given string template    Useful for templating, replace sections of input with the output of a shell command or script
+    split       Split up a string by a separator and print the parts on separate lines substr      Extract a part of a given string template    Useful for templating, replace sections of input with the output of a shell command or script trim        Trim whitespace on lines and ignore empty ones
 ```

 ## Why does this exists